 As a result of the impact of the COVID-19 pandemic, we have experienced significant business disruption, and on March 18, 2020, we temporarily closed all of our stores across the U.S. and Canada.
-We reopened the majority of our stores during the last two weeks of June 2020 and, as of May 1, 2021, we had 679 of 724 stores open to the public in the U.S., Canada, and Puerto Rico, with 45 stores in Canada continuing to experience periods of temporarily closure as they remain more significantly impacted by the pandemic in Canada.
+We reopened the majority of our stores during the last two weeks of June 2020 and, as of July 31, 2021, we had more than 99% of our stores open to the public in the U.S., Canada, and Puerto Rico.
 Our distribution centers remain open and operating to support our retail store and e-commerce business.